ThePalaceProject/circulation/README.md

 ### Opensearch

 Palace now supports Opensearch: please use it instead of Elasticsearch.
-While Elasticsearch is still supported, it is deprecated and will be removed eventually.
+Elasticsearch is no longer supported.

 #### Docker